Fish the best of

 Catch an impressive Tillamook Bay “Hawg”

-Surrounded by the rugged coastal mountains, the area is a popular tourist destination known for its century old Tillamook Creamery and aviation industry.
-But it’s the Tillamook Bay “hawg” chinook though that are most impressive.
+Surrounded by the rugged coastal mountains, the Tillamook area is a popular tourist destination known for its century old Tillamook creamery and aviation industry.
+But it’s the Tillamook Bay “hawg” chinook though that are the most impressive.
+This fishery boasts chinook weighing from 20-30 pounds with an occasional 40-pounder caught.
+If you like the idea of boating huge kings in a scenic shallow bay, this is the place to be during the fall.

-Tillamook Bay and its tributaries produce the largest chinook on the west coast.
-The Tillamook fall fishery heats up in September and fresh fish continue to stack up until the fall rains flush them up the rivers.
+T-Bay and its tributaries produce some of the largest chinook on the west coast.
+This is a later returning run which starts to heat up in September.
+Fresh fish continue to stack up in the bay in good numbers until the fall rains flush them up the rivers.
+We target fish both offshore and inside the bay depending on weather conditions, tides and run timing.

 • "When I fish with you I feel as if I am with a long time fishing buddy."